Gruffudd ap Rhys

-Gruffydd ap Rhys (c.
+Gruffudd ap Rhys (c.
 1090 – 1137) was Prince of Deheubarth, in Wales, and the son of Rhys ap Tewdwr.
-Gruffydd's sister was the Princess Nest ferch Rhys.
-He was the father of Rhys ap Gruffydd, known as 'The Lord Rhys', who was one of the most successful rulers of Deheubarth during this period.
+Gruffudd's sister was the Princess Nest ferch Rhys.
+He was the father of Rhys ap Gruffudd, known as 'The Lord Rhys', who was one of the most successful rulers of Deheubarth during this period.

 Family

-Gruffydd had at least two sons prior to marriage to Gwenllian:
+Gruffudd had at least two sons prior to marriage to Gwenllian: